SteveD3/steved3.github.io/_posts/2021-01-04-Criminals-Abandonded-WordPress-Installs.md

 ---

-[^1]: A landing page is what is displayed when a victim click the phishing link within a lure.
+[^1]: A landing page is what is displayed when a victim accesses (clicks) the phishing link within a lure.

-[^2]: A lure is what entices the victim into clicking the phishing link.
+[^2]: A lure is what entices the victim into accessing the included phishing link.
 Often this can be an alarming message sent via email or SMS, or a post on social media.
-The key is that the criminal has created a sense of urgency, alarm, or curiosity in the victim, thus getting them to commit to clicking the link.
+The key is that the criminal has created a sense of urgency, alarm, or curiosity in the victim, thus getting them to commit to accessing the link.

 [img1]:https://steved3.io/images/posts/wp-phish-trap.png